 Now Everlane has a bunch of new colors for the Day Heel for autumn.
 I'm really loving this cognac suede color.
 Did anybody else order the Day Heel and what did you think?

 P.S.
-I walked around in these shoes for about 4 hours and developed my first blisters from these shoes.
-There was one on the pinky tow of my left foot (but not the right, must have different sized feet, lol) and at the achilles tendon area of both heels.
+I walked around in these shoes for about 4 hours and developed my first blister from these shoes.
+There was one on the pinky toe of my left foot (but not the right, must have different sized feet, lol) and at the achilles tendon area of both heels (well I wouldn't call these blisters, more like rub marks?).
 The only blister that bubbled up though was the one on the pinky toe so I guess this shoe does need a little breaking in time afterall.
 But TBH I don't love it any less and it's still my casual go-to heels.